netdata/netdata/exporting/prometheus/README.md

 ---

 ## Netdata support for Prometheus

-> IMPORTANT: the format Netdata sends metrics to Prometheus has changed since Netdata v1.6.
-The new format allows easier
-> queries for metrics and supports both `as collected` and normalized metrics.

 Before explaining the changes, we have to understand the key differences between Netdata and Prometheus.